 The Handwriting Heroes program sorts letters into five groups based on their first stroke.

 - The letters in the skydiver group all start by skydiving down.

 - The Bouncers drop down, up and over.

 - And the Surfers surf the wave, meaning, they have no common stroke.

 For the four groups that do share a common stroke, the repetition of the same movement from one letter to the next, builds motor memory and promotes rhythmic writing.

 In addition to grouping letters by their first stroke, there are several other multisensory teaching strategies that enhance memory and learning.
 Handwriting Heroes provides visual models in the form of workbook illustrations; digital animations that explain WHY the letters are formed the way that they are; large wall cards which can be displayed in the classroom, and alphabet desk strips for easy reference.

 Tactile-kinesthetic strategies use movement to teach the letter strokes, before requiring students to put pencil to paper.
 Using whole arm movements, students write the letter in the air, first with one hand and then with both hands together.
-Students also love using touch screens to trace, copy and write the letter, and dry-erase surfaces for making playdoh letters, and for rainbow writing.
+Students also love using touch screens to trace, copy and write the letter, dry-erase surfaces, playdoh letters, and rainbow writing.

 For auditory learners, songs help to reinforce the common stroke among the group’s letters, and stories incorporate the letter sounds.
 Encouraging students to say the action words in the story, while they are making the letter, helps them to recall each stroke.
 All these strategies together, decrease the need for visual guidance and lead to more automatic letter production; as demonstrated by the following video: